lukatronics/google_places_autocomplete/README.md

 To use this package, you need:

-1. A Google Cloud Platform project with the **Places API(new)** enabled.
+1. A Google Cloud Platform project with the **Places API** enabled
-2. An API key for accessing the Places API.
-You can obtain an API key by following the [Google API Documentation](https://developers.google.com/maps/documentation/places/web-service/get-api-key).
+2. An API key for accessing the Places API ([Get API Key](https://developers.google.com/maps/documentation/places/web-service/get-api-key))

 ### Installation